oranjuice/monero-0mq/README.md

     ./autogen.sh && ./configure && make check

-## Library Development
+after this, the above workflow can be adopted.

-The library does some meta programming, or "model oriented programming", using two ZeroMQ frameworks:
+Note: The library does some meta programming, or "model oriented programming", using two ZeroMQ frameworks:

     git://github.com/zeromq/zproject
     git://github.com/zeromq/zproto

 To do any development you'll need GSL (a code generator) which lives at git://github.com/imatix/gsl.